matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

   const deployer = new Deployer(hre, zkWallet);
 ```

-After that, simply load the Box artifact and call the `deployProxy` method from the `zkUpgrades` hre property.
+After that, load the `Box` artifact and call the `deployProxy` method from the `zkUpgrades` hre property.

 ```typescript
   const contract = await deployer.loadArtifact(contractName);